wayscript/wsx_tools/services/sendgrid/send_email_form/README.md

 # Sendgrid Form to Email Tool
+This is for creating a service to allow users to send sendgrid emails via api or web form.

 ## How it works:
 This tool allows an administrator to have one Sendgrid "master" api token.